 Can I Still File a Claim if I am Partly at Fault?

-However, it is not unusual for at-fault parties to blame the victim.
+Because of how contributory negligence operates, it is not unusual for at-fault parties to blame the victim.
 Do not take the other involved party’s word for it that you are responsible for causing the accident.
 Instead, consult our legal team to investigate and find out whether someone else is culpable for your injuries and damages.

 Are Punitive Damages Awarded for Traumatic Brain Injuries?